Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 99999.0 (Farthest)
 			"Fire Range"					"500.0"

-			// The Super Tank's rock starts fires when it breaks.
+			// The Super Tank's rock creates a fire when it breaks.
 			// 0: OFF
 			// 1: ON
 			"Fire Rock Break"				"0"